Shop Book Tours

 Teacher Resources

-Children Protection and Welfare Policy
+Child Protection and Welfare Policy

 The National Print Museum has a firm philosophy that all children and young people have the right to participate in and enjoy Museum activities within a safe environment, and as such presents a childcentered approach to all its relevant educational provisions including school tours, workshops, outreach, family days and the Education Area.
 Considering this the National Print Museum has devised a Child Protection and Welfare Policy derived from and consistent with the Department of Children and Youth Affairs Children First: National Guidance 2011.
 A copy this policy is available upon request.